triton-inference-server/server/docs/user_guide/ensemble_models.md

 Without backpressure, requests accumulate in the pipeline faster than they can be processed, eventually leading to out-of-memory errors.

-The `max_inflight_requests` field in the ensemble configuration sets a limit on the number of concurrent inflight requests permitted at each ensemble step for a single inference request.
+The `max_inflight_requests` field in the ensemble configuration sets a global limit on the number of concurrent inflight requests permitted at each ensemble step across all concurrent ensemble requests.
-When this limit is reached, faster upstream models are paused (blocked) until downstream models finish processing, effectively preventing unbounded memory growth.
+When this limit is reached, scheduling for that step is paused (blocked) until downstream capacity is available, effectively preventing unbounded memory growth.

 ```
 ensemble_scheduling {